 It is important to only use non-chlorinated water, such as bottled or filtered water, for fermenting.
-Additives such as chlorine can alter the fermentation process, or prevent fermentation from starting all together.
+Additives such as chlorine can alter the fermentation process, or prevent fermentation from starting altogether.

 How to Make Crispy Pickles

-There are a couple easy tricks to ensuring your half sour pickles are crisp as possible.
-First, I recommend trimming off the blossom end of the pickling cucumbers.
-The blossom end contains an enzyme that will soften the pickles, trimming 1/16″ is all that is needed to get rid of it.
+There are a couple of easy tricks to ensuring your half-sour pickles are crisp as possible.
+First, I recommend trimming off the blossom end of the fresh cucumbers.
+The blossom end contains an enzyme that will soften the pickles, trimming 1/16" is all that is needed to get rid of it.
 Additionally, I also add pickle crisp to my fermentation, though grape leaves work just as well if you can find them.
 The tannins keep the pickles crunchy as they ferment.